Proper adjective: Other languages

 In other languages which use writing systems with lowercases and uppercases, adjectives derived from proper nouns are commonly not capitalized.

 Czech

 Czech language uses adjectives (and adverbs) derived from proper nouns uncapitalized, e.g. český jazyk (Czech language), londýnské metro (London Underground), pražské mosty (Prague bridges), romské písně (Romani songs), hrabalovská poezie (Hrabal-style poetry) etc., if the adjective isn't the first word of a compound proper name or of the sentence.

 However, possessive adjectives are capitalized as if it were some case of a noun.
-Eg. Petrův dům (Peter's house], Moničina tužka (Monika's pencil) etc.
+E.g. Petrův dům (Peter's house), Moničina tužka (Monika's pencil) etc.

 A special case is the adjective Boží (God's) that is usually written with a capital letter as a possessive in a religious context, but with a small letter in the meaning "divine", also "božský".

 However, less educated users of Czech are often influenced by English and transfer English capitalization rules to Czech, and it is considered an error against standard Czech.